Protocol Snow

 My brother graduated last week from Harvard University undergrad.
 It was a sentimental moment for many of his peers, who would be saying goodbye to Cambridge, Massachusetts.
 However, my brother still has 8 more years to go in the Harvard M.D.-Ph.D program so he was comically ho-hum by the whole event.

-This post will be passed around to family so there’s plenty of personal photos.
-I don’t know if it’s that interesting honestly, but if you’ve never been to Harvard University, think of this as a quick tour.
+I don’t know if graduations are that interesting honestly, but if you’ve never been to Harvard University, think of this as a quick tour.

 Read the rest of this entry »